Changissnz/selfinterest/README.md

 per household.
 Human societies, of governmental law and order, are stabilized by the enactment of artificial axioms; these conditions allow for the respectively relevant norms to be known, eventually, by every member of the human society.
-Human behavior, as the explicit effects from artificial axioms, is predictable due to the factor of societal consensus on the divisions, including but not limited to that of "good" and "bad", of "beautiful" and "ugly", of "smart" and "stupid", and of "worthy" and "useless".
+Human behavior, as the explicit effects from artificial axioms, is predictable partly due to the factor of societal consensus on the divisions, including but not limited to that of "good" and "bad", of "beautiful" and "ugly", of "smart" and "stupid", and of "worthy" and "useless".
 One major ramification comes out of human societies' stabilization being reliant on